Can You Sue for Workplace Bullying?

-Can You Sue for Workplace Bullying in Small Claims Court?
+Can You Send Demand Letters To for Workplace Bullying in Small Claims Court?

-Everyone remembers the playground bully that terrorized innocent kids in grade school.
-Unfortunately, similar occurs in the workplace and can manifest as verbal abuse, physical threats, and emotional dismay.
+Everyone remembers the playground bully who terrorized innocent kids in grade school.
+Unfortunately, similar occur in the workplace and can manifest as verbal abuse, physical threats, and emotional dismay.

 Many people who experience this torment at their job are afraid to speak up for fear of retaliation.
-If you are a victim, you are probably wondering if you can sue for workplace bullying.
+If you are a victim, you are probably wondering if you can send demand letters to for workplace bullying.

 Reasons to File a Lawsuit Against a Workplace Bully